R-Rijnbeek/basic_decorators/README.md

 # python_decorator_methods

-Some usefull decorators that you can use for defferent purposes sutch as logging, counter or put an ddecorator standard to all methods insite a class.
+Some useful decorators that you can use for different purposes such as logging, counter or put an decorator standard to all methods inside a class.

 # Instalation